autometrics-dev/autometrics-rs/examples/grpc-http/README.md

 }
 ```

+## Viewing the metrics

-If you now inspect the Autometrics explorer on `http://localhost:6789` you will see your metrics.
+When you inspect the Autometrics explorer on `http://localhost:6789` you will see your metrics and SLOs.
+The explorer shows four tabs:

+1) Dashboard: Aggregated overview of all metrics
+2) Functions: Detailed metrics for each instrumented API function
+3) SLO's: Service Level Agreements for each instrumented API function
+4) Alerts: Notifications of violated SLO's or any other anomaly.